preignition/program-user-guide/docs/app/survey/explanation/understanding-form-logic.md

 ## How the Logic Engine Works

 At its core, the logic engine is an expression evaluator.
-Every question, section, and page in a form can have an associated "Visibility Expression."
+Every question, section, and page in a form can have an associated "Logical Expression."

 * **Expressions:** These are essentially mathematical or boolean statements, similar to what you might write in a spreadsheet formula (e.g., `age > 18` or `status == "completed"`).
 * **Variables:** The answers provided by the respondent act as variables.
 When a respondent answers a question, the logic engine updates the variable and re-evaluates all dependent expressions.